cgeeng/TeamActivities/Module03/README.md

 ## 👉🏽 Final Discussion  (Last 15 minutes)

 Before you end, take a moment to review **A** possible solution to the main activity (meaning your solution may be fine, and there are more than one solutions).
 You can find the solution in the [Solution](Solution) folder.
+Then submit your notes to Canvas lab assignment.

 ### Factory??
 You will notice we created files with 'Factory' in the name.
 This is a design pattern you will come across in the future.
 It is a way to create objects without having to know the specific class of the object.
 This is often used when you have a class that is a parent of many classes, and you want to create a specific child class.
 It is also good for when you are unsure of